ncsa/ncsa_system_documentation/docs/source/common/slurm.rst

 - :ref:`srun`: For interactive use of a compute node, ``srun`` will run a single command through Slurm on a compute node. ``srun`` blocks, which means that it will wait until Slurm has scheduled compute resources, and when it returns, the job is complete.

 - :ref:`salloc`: Also interactive, use ``salloc`` when you want to reserve compute resources for a period of time and interact with them using multiple commands.
 Each command you type after your salloc session begins will run on the login node if it is just a normal command, or on your reserved compute resources if prefixed with ``srun``.
-Type **exit** when finished with an salloc allocation if you want to end it before the time expires.
+Type **exit** when finished with a salloc allocation if you want to end it before the time expires.

 Direct SSH access to a compute node in a running job from a login node is enabled once the job has started: